-Fundrise is a social enterprise lead by ‘The WERX Foundation Inc’ – a registered NFP Charity conducting community projects under the direction of its Committee of Management.
+Fundrise is a social enterprise of Working Solutions Inc that provides work experience and volunteer placmemts for participants of our Work Collective Project.
 FundRise was established in 2020, and is managed by a steering committee with extensive experience in NFP management, disability services, quality assurance, marketing, training development and business management.

 FundRise was established to support the NFP community sector, with particular emphasis on building fund raising capacity while strengthening local communities and business, and opening new training and work pathways for volunteers and people marginalised by life circumstance.